rahfathoni/evaluation-form/server/README.md

 # Server or Backend Side

+## DOCKER method, Setup Server and run on Local environment
+see setup in `README.md` root folder

 ## MANUAL method, Setup Server and run on Local environment

   1. open terminal in server folder